|

 Defining colors in Table controls

 The colors of a Table control (row background, text of rows, etc.) are defined in the control description window.
-They can be modified using the following properties: Remark: You can define the cell border line color with the Border property.
-To change the text color: - for all the columns of the Table control:
+They can be modified using the following properties: Note: You can define the cell frame and its color using the Border property..
+To modify the color of the text: - for all the columns of the Table control:

 <Table control>.Color = <Color value> - for a column: